microsoft/ApplicationInsights-Java/test/smoke/README.md

 # Future Plans
 * Run smoke tests against provided SDK JARs
+* Addional containers for test application dependencies, e.g. backend database.
+* Smoke test properties, e.g. configurable port for fake ingestion.
 * Start up a application server for manual testing
 * Build a docker image to be use as a base image for an application server.
 * Decouple tests from test applications (common schema? dynamic resources created by the test?).
 * Detect if the smokeTests are being run on a linux machine and only run the Linux tests.
 Same for Windows.
 * Add ability to vary the Linux OS?
-* Addional containers for test application dependencies, e.g. backend database.
+* gradles tasks for creating a new test application, new environment; maybe automating other things e.g. 'add jre'

 # References
 * [Docker for Windows][windock]